ossw/ossw.github.io/_instructions/04-create-an-extension.md

 Extension service is a backend service that is responsible for fetching extension properties and handling extension function invocations.

 Extension content provider is a content provider that expose extension API and extension properties (if any).
-Extension content provider should be handle given URIs:
+Extension content provider should handle given URIs:

 - content://%PACKAGE_NAME%/api/properties - table with definition of extension properties, table columns are as follows:
 	- _id (int) - property id,